SAP/abap-to-json/README.md

 ## Code of Conduct

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
+Members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone.
 By participating in this project, you agree to abide by its [Code of Conduct](https://github.com/SAP/.github/blob/main/CODE_OF_CONDUCT.md) at all times.

 ## Licensing